 DivorceCare for Kids

 DC4K, is a church-based program for children (ages 5-11) struggling with the hurt and pain of divorce and separation.
 Topics include: “What’s Happening to My Family”, “Facing My Anger”.
 “It’s Not My Fault”, “Forgiveness”, “Loving My Parents”.
 Space is limited to 10 children.
-Please CLICK HERE to register.
+Please click HERE for more information, or contact Pastor Peter Patterson at PPatterson@Bethany-AG.org.

 GriefShare is a program designed to provide ministry and education to those who have experienced loss in their lives.
 This group is sponsored by people who understand what someone goes through, when they lose a loved one and want to offer comfort & encouragement during this difficult time in their lives.
 Topics include: “The Season’s Of Grief”, “The Emotions Of Grief”, “Where Is God?”, “Growing Through Grief”.
 Click HERE to register.